codex-storage/codex-research/design/Merkle.md

   so that the resulting sequence have length divisible by 31
-- when converting an (already padded) byte sequence to a sequence of field elements, split it up into 31 byte chunks, interpret those as little-endian 248-bit unsigned integers, and finally interpret those integers as field elements in the BN254 prime field (using the standard mapping `Z -> Z/p`).
+- when converting an (already padded) byte sequence to a sequence of field elements, split it up into 31 byte chunks, interpret those as little-endian 248-bit unsigned integers, and finally interpret those integers as field elements in the BN254 scalar prime field (using the standard mapping `Z -> Z/r`).
-- when using the Poseidon2 sponge construction to compute a linear hash out of a sequence of field elements, we use the BN254 field, `t=3` and `(0,0,domsep)` as the initial state, where `domsep := 2^64 + 256*t + rate` is the domain separation IV.
+- when using the Poseidon2 sponge construction to compute a linear hash out of a sequence of field elements, we use the BN254 scalar field, `t=3` and `(0,0,domsep)` as the initial state, where `domsep := 2^64 + 256*t + rate` is the domain separation IV.
 Note that because `t=3`, we can only have `rate=1` or `rate=2`.
 We need a padding strategy here too (since the input length must be divisible by `rate`):